Steve Babaeko: Biography and work

 Babaeko attended the Federal School of Arts and Science in Suleja, Niger State for his A-levels, and Ahmadu Bello University, Zaria for his first degree in Theatre Arts though he said he had always wanted to be in advertising.
 He did his mandatory National Youth Service (NYSC) at NTA Kaduna.

 He began his career in 1995 with MC&A Saatchi & Saatchi where he worked for five years; then to Prima Garnet Ogilvy (agency), where he also worked for another five years; and 141 Worldwide, where he worked for seven years as creative director.
 He left in 2012 to set up X3M Ideas.

 Babaeko is currently the Publicity Secretary of the Association of Advertising Agencies of Nigeria (AAAN), Associate member of Advertising Practitioners Council of Nigeria (APCON), and current Chairman of the Lagos Advertising & Ideas Festival (LAIF).

 In August 2012, Babaeko founded X3M Ideas as "a full fledged advertising company" He also founded X3M Music, a record label, which has Praiz and Simi as its prominent stars.
 He says he founded X3M Ideas with "a pretty small team of about 8 persons" after he turned 40 and "started seeing the world from a totally different perspective."
 The company, which now has a staff of over a hundred people, moved to its purpose-built office complex in Lagos in 2016.

+He hailed advertising expert George Omoraro for his approach to marketing.